Gibbs u-states for the foliated geodesic flow and transverse invariant measures

-\paragraph{The unstable foliation as a limit.} Consider the foliation $\UF$ whose leaves are the unit tangent fibers (the fibers of $pr:\hM\to M$).
-This foliation by compact manifolds is transverse to $\W^{cs}$.
+\begin{proof} Recall that we introduced a bundle isomorphism $TTL\to H\oplus V$.
+If $(x,v)\in \hL$, a vector tangent to $T^1_xL$ is of the form $(0,Y)$, $Y\in T_xL$.
+It is proven in \cite[p.72]{Ba} that a vector of $E^{cs}(v)$ has the form $(X,J'_X(0))$ where $X\in T_xL$ and $J_X$ denotes the unique \emph{stable Jacobi field} along the geodesic directed by $v$ satisfying $J_X(0)=X$ (we refer to \cite[Chapter IV]{Ba} for the precise definitions).
+Hence these two subspaces of $T_{(x,v)}\hL$ are in direct sum. \end{proof}

 For $t\geq 0$ consider the image foliations $\UF_t=G_t(\UF)$.
-An adaptation of the classical inclination lemma (or $\lambda$-lemma, see \cite[Chapter 9]{Sh}) shows the following \begin{theorem} The foliation $\UF_t$ converges to $\W^u$ in the $C^0$-topology of plane fields. \end{theorem}
+An adaptation of the classical inclination lemma (or $\lambda$-lemma, see \cite[Chapter 9]{Sh}) shows the following \begin{theorem}[$\lambda$-lemma] The foliation $\UF_t$ converges to $\W^u$ in the $C^0$-topology of plane fields. \end{theorem}